frankosorio4/excercita365-backend/readme.md

 ## Improvements

-- _Front-end Integrations_.
+- Front-end Integration.
-- _Improve the project organization and divide the responsibilities.
+- Improve the project organization and divide the responsibilities.
 - _Tests:_ Include unitary and integration tests.

 ## Contribuitions

-Contributions and suggestions are welcome. (frankosorio4@gmail.com)
+Contribution and suggestions are welcome. (frankosorio4@gmail.com)

 ## Autors